 We work with you or your contractor to determine the service installation route and meter location.
 We ensure our installation is cost effective and acceptable to you, while meeting codes that govern proximity of a gas meter to windows, exhaust outlets or fresh air intakes.
 A gas meter must be a least 3 feet from an electric meter.

 We contact Diggers Hotline to locate all utility and municipal underground utilities within three business days of the request.
 You are responsible to locate any private buried facilities, such as sprinkler system, septic system/drain field, private electric line, electric dog fence, sump pump discharge, etc.

 The area between the property line and the road (the right-of-way) is restored with black dirt and seed, or gravel.
 You are responsible to restore the area from the property line at the road to the home or building.
 Alternatively, we offer restoration services on private property for an additional cost.

-The Public Service Commission of Wisconsin has 10 structural standards for converting residential/commercial buildings to natural gas for buildings constructed before 1978.
+For buildings constructed before 1978, the Public Service Commission of Wisconsin has 10 structural standards for converting to natural gas space heating.
 Most homes already meet them.
 If your home does not, we can recommend ways to comply.

 Mobile homes are not required to meet any structural standards to convert to natural gas.
 However, natural gas furnaces and water heaters must be approved for mobile home installation.
 The piping connection from a gas meter to a mobile home is the responsibility of your private qualified contractor who installs the connection according to code requirements.
 We work with you to determine the best location for the gas service piping route and meter location.
 Typically, our meter is installed free standing, two to four feet from the wall of the home to allow clearance for mobile home relocation, removal and installation.